 All companies have limited resources – time, people, cash, knowledge – to name a few.
 Strategy is about making decisions between two or more mutually exclusive options in order to get a significant and improved outcome.

 Early on in the pandemic, Celayix made the decision to focus on growth markets.
-We also put financial support policies in place to support its customers in markets that shut down.
-We were fortunate that demand for improved employee shift-scheduling in two of our key markets, Security Services and Healthcare, skyrocketed, which enables us to provide supportive programs to those who are not.
+Also, we put financial support policies in place to support its customers in markets that shut down.
+We were fortunate that demand for improved employee shift-scheduling in two of our key markets, Security Services, and Healthcare.
+In fact, it skyrocketed, which enables us to provide support programs to those who are not.